SALESFORCE #TIPS – Activate new SLDS 2 theme (Cosmos)

 SPRING’25 – Add a limit on Salesforce Flow’s GetRecord elements

-An idea was opened 5 years ago to ask for the possibility to add a limit on this Get Record, which is eventually a way to operate a DML operation, as you would have in SOQL with the LIMIT notion.
-Here is a screenshot of this idea :
+First, an idea was opened 5 years ago to ask for the possibility to add a limit on this Get Record, which is eventually a way to operate a DML operation, as you would have in SOQL with the LIMIT notion.

 • Create a scheduled job to launch the flow more frequently